exercism/jq/exercises/concept/high-score-board/.docs/hints.md

 - Use the [del expression][man-del].
 - Reference the key like you have done in the task before (bracket notation).
-- Remember that the argument to `del` is a _path expression_ not just a string.
+- Remember that the argument to `del` is a _index expression_ not just a string.

 ## 4. Increase a player's score